mulias/mulias.github.io/content/drafts/possum-overview.md

 'Time to "parse some text"'
 {% end %}

-Number literals are parsers which match the exact digits of a number and return a number value on success.
-Possum supports the same number formats as JSON, which includes positive and negative numbers, integers, and numbers with fraction or exponent parts.
+Number literals are parsers which match the exact digits of a number and return the number value on success.
+Possum supports the same number format as JSON, which includes positive and negative numbers, integers, and numbers with fraction and/or exponent parts.

 {% possum_example_small(input="1245") %}
 12